vladalexgit/checkpot/README.md

         `git clone https://www.github.com/honeynet/checkpot.git`

-   4. Install `python3.6` and `pip` using apt-get or tools like virtualenv or conda
+   4. Install `python3` (recommended version 3.5 or greater) and `pip` using apt-get or tools like virtualenv or conda

    5. Install `mercurial` using apt-get (or your distribution's default package manager).
 Mercurial is required for the download of some dependencies during the next step.